Ertz accounts for 3 TDs, K-State tops Texas A&M 33-28

 ''They're a good defensive football team and we didn't do anything we hadn't done all year, but we may have done some things a little better,'' Kansas State coach Bill Snyder said.

-The Wildcats (9-4) led by five when Ertz bulled into the end zone on a 1-yard run that made it 33-21 with nine minutes left.
+The Wildcats (9-4) led 33-21 after Ertz bulled into the end zone on a 1-yard run with nine minutes left.
 Ertz set up the score with a 20-yard run two plays earlier.

 ''It was a case tonight where either we stopped (Ertz) or gave up the home run,'' Texas A&M coach Kevin Sumlin said. ''Consistency level was an issue.
 We gave up the three big plays in the first half and couldn't get enough stops.''